Vegan picadillo made with lentils is warm, filling and flavorful

 The way I like it best, though, is over rice, and these days I’m more likely to make this vegan version, using a can of lentils instead of a pound of ground beef.
-Aside from that change, it’s very similar to my beef picadillo.
+Aside from that change, it tastes a lot like my beef picadillo.
 Both start with a flavorful base of onions and garlic, get a boost from a blend of spices and are finished with a few pimento-stuffed Manzanilla olives and raisins.

 “Raisins are divisive,” Jessica van Dop DeJesus, of the Dining Traveler, told me when I called.
 “I always start with a sofrito, and add extra onion, because I liked the texture of the chopped onion,” she said.
 “And I’m team olive.”